The Civic is committed to good governance and has embarked upon the journey of compliance with the Governance Code.

 Click here to view a copy of the most recent set of accounts (2017).

-The Civic Theatre is a registered Charity (CHY 13251) and is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of developing, managing and operating the Civic Theatre.
-The Civic Theatre is currently working to confirm compliance with the Statement of Guiding Principles of Good Fundraising developed by Irish Charities Tax Research Ltd (ICTR).
+The Civic is a registered Charity (CHY 13251) and is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of developing, managing and operating The Civic.
+The Civic is currently working to confirm compliance with the Statement of Guiding Principles of Good Fundraising developed by Irish Charities Tax Research Ltd (ICTR).

 Click here to view our Resolution regarding the Statement of Guiding Principles for Fundraising.

-The Civic Theatre’s policies on fundraising, use of donations, financial controls and feedback are outlined in the Donor Charter.
+The Civic’s policies on fundraising, use of donations, financial controls and feedback are outlined in the Donor Charter.

 Click here for the Donor Charter.